jonshiach/graphics-notes/_sources/_pages/04_Vectors_and_matrices.md

 \end{pmatrix}.
 ```

-And printed the matrix.
 Refresh your web page, and you should see the following has been added.

 ```text
 Matrices